Rapid Response Regulations Series #7: Required Activities (Part 2)

 (c) The provision of information and access to unemployment compensation benefits and programs, such as Short-Time Compensation, comprehensive one-stop delivery system services, and employment and training activities, including information on the Trade Adjustment Assistance (TAA) program (19 U.S.C.
 2271 et seq.), Pell Grants, the GI Bill, and other resources;

 This paragraph discusses the sorts of informational services that Rapid Response must provide to affected workers when a situation requiring Rapid Response occurs.
-The Regulation includes a number of examples of the types of information that ought to be provided to the workers depending upon the situation, and include both resources that may help prevent unemployment (Short-Time Compensation) (is there a GPS page for this, or at least a DOLETA page to link to?) as well programs and resources to support individuals as they transition to new employment, including TAA and Pell Grants.
+The Regulation includes a number of examples of the types of information that ought to be provided to the workers depending upon the situation, and include both resources that may help prevent unemployment (Short-Time Compensation) as well programs and resources to support individuals as they transition to new employment, including TAA and Pell Grants.

 (d) The delivery of other necessary services and resources including workshops and classes, use of worker transition centers, and job fairs, to support reemployment efforts for affected workers;